lodgedwhere/lodgedwhere.github.io/essays/meaning-without-representation.md

 ## Extension to Higher-Order Memory

 The model generalizes naturally.
-For memory depth $k$, one may impose:
+For memory depth $k$, one may impose

 $$
 A_t = \bigoplus_{i=0}^{k} b_{t-i}.